 Tips for internet marketers to help increase productivity

-One of the biggest challenges faced by most online marketers is simply the lack of time.
+One of the biggest challenges faced by most online marketers is productivity and simply the lack of time.
 I know this to be true and so do you (or at least you will).
 And, it doesn’t matter what the experts or gurus very often proclaim about working online.
-The fact is, most online marketers never seem to be in situations that allow working only 4 days a week and 30 minutes per day while generating streams of income.

 In truth, most marketers often spend hours fixed to their computer or laptop screens trying endlessly to make their dreams of working online a reality.
 As time moves forward, a huge percentage of them will become more overwhelmed or simply burn out.
-The idea of an easy way to make money online ultimately draws upon an illusion that basically never materializes.
+The idea of an easy way to make money online ultimately draws upon an illusion that never materializes.

-Realistically, if your plan is to be at a level of producing a passive income, you’ll basically find it challenging without first doing a lot of work.
+Realistically, if your plan is to be at a level of producing a passive income, you’ll find it challenging without first doing a lot of work.
 Internet marketing often requires setting in place specific systems and strategies that are somewhat automated, but more importantly, you need to layout some kind of workable plan and a schedule that you should consistently follow.

-Just as important, and here’s where it gets confusing, you need to be productive.
-I know, many of you are probably saying or thinking, “I’m busy everyday and doing everything I can to make this work.”
-Unfortunately, being busy does not mean being productive.
 Most beginning online marketers will spend countless hours tied to their computers.
 The sad part is, nothing really gets done.
 Most of the time is simply wasted surfing online.
 A huge mistake is thinking that your activity online is actually work.

-Ask yourself, where do I apply my time and energy?
-If you’re not seeing any kind of results, it’s probably because your time is focused more on things that don’t really matter.
-Do you spend a lot of your time learning and less time doing?
 Yes, it’s always good to learn new things such as strategies, tactics, and other methods of doing business online.
 But there has to be some forward movement where being productive matters in getting results.

-Let’s take a look at some productivity tips that can help improve your efforts online.
-The whole idea is to manage these tips and become more productive.
 In the end, you’ll discover how to get things done and in less time.
 If your goal is to reach success online, becoming more productive in what you do is the best skill that you can master.

-Letting go of social media
+Productivity, letting go of social media

 I know, I can already see the cringe in your face.
 Calm down and take a chill pill.
 When I say letting go of social media, I don’t mean quitting it altogether.
-What you need to do is setup specific times (here’s where that schedule comes in handy) where you check-in with various social media accounts such as Twitter, Facebook and others.
-Online marketers are constantly in front of their computers.
-Because of that, it’s tempting to continually check accounts or feeds and see what’s happening.
-The problem is how much time have you given up.
+What you need to do is setup specific times (here’s where that schedule comes in handy) where you check-in with various social media accounts such as X (Twitter), Facebook and others.

-Just like any type of business, an online marketer is also pressed for time, and we all know that in the business world, time is money.
-Social media like Facebook or YouTube can easily become a time waster.
 Don’t get me wrong, it can be great for keeping in touch and even entertaining, but it can also become a huge dark well and a major time-suck in your life.
 If social media is something that you just can’t live without, try installing available apps that will help reduce the amount of time you spend on these sites.

 Remember, if your goal is to create a source of online income, your time, energy and focus should be geared towards activities that will help generate that income.
 That seems logical.
 Your YouTube videos and Facebook feeds can wait till later.